 Check out what each influencer is currently posting.
 When an influencer’s feed has almost entirely sponsored content, you can expect engagement to be short lived — followers quickly tire of purely promotional posts.
 Pick someone who has plenty of organic posts mixed in.
 Also make sure the influencer doesn’t have any posts promoting one of your competitors!

 If you want to expand your audience while presenting your brand as a reputable company, increase your number of followers on social media or visits to your website, and ultimately gain more sales, influencer marketing is a great choice.
 Whatever your budget, there’s a solution for you.
-Using a micro-influencer and starting with just a few posts can allow even the smallest companies to participate in influencer marketing.
+Using a micro-influencer and starting with just a few posts can allow even the smallest companies to participate in influencer marketing on a budget.